 Take a look at your work and write down any questions you have.
 Are you wondering if you should include a particular project in your portfolio?
 This is the time to ask your reviewer any questions you have.
 Take advantage of this, as once you are showing your work to a possible employer there is no turning back.

 Now is time to get to work and prepare your portfolio.
-To register for Ink & Pixels 2017 click here.
+Join us at the next Ink & Pixels, where you’ll get personal reviews from peers and design professionals in the area!

 We’ll see you there!